brandkap/brandkap.github.io/work/connect-our-kids.md

   src="/assets/images/connect-our-kids/people-search.png"
   alt="TODO"
   title="People search"
-  caption="People Search is the way social workers find extended family of foster children.
+  caption="People Search is the way social workers find the extended family of foster children.
 Potential candidates for a permanent home can be located through here"
 %}

 {%